Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: Thermodynamic Theorems for Systems out of Equilibrium

-This equation generalizes Eq.~(\ref{i12}), which was valid only in the near-equilibrium region (notice that, in the linear region, $d\varsigma/d\varrho=1/b=const.$).
+This equation generalizes Eq.~(\ref{i12}), which was valid only in the near-equilibrium region (note that, in the linear region, $d\varsigma/d\varrho=1/b=const.$).
 Integrating Eq.~(\ref{tt8a}), the expression of the dissipative quantity $P$ is derived

 On the right, it is understood that the $X$'s are expressed in terms of $\varrho(\varsigma)$.
 Eq.~(\ref{tt8b}) generalizes Eq.~(\ref{i10}), which was valid only in the linear region.
-For $a-a$ processes in the Onsager region, Eq.~(\ref{tt8}) implies the validity of the inequality (\ref{tt1}).
+Note that, in the Onsager region, the validity of the MEPT requires $P(\varsigma=l)=0$.
+This because the steady-state corresponds to the state of minimum entropy production.
+Out of the linear region, this equation may not be satisfied.
+For $a-a$ or $b-b$ processes in the Onsager region, Eq.~(\ref{tt8}) implies the validity of the inequality (\ref{tt1}).
 Indeed, Eq.~(\ref{ts4}) gives

 In the linear region, the coefficients of the affine connection vanish.
 Eq.~(\ref{tt9}) is simplified reducing to

 where the inequality is saturated only at the steady state.